jonlpersson/ed-latimore/site/_posts/2023-03-09-how-to-look-more-masculine.md

 When you're muscular, it can be challenging to find clothes that fit properly.
 However, there are ways to dress that flatter your physique.
 For example, you can wear clothes that show off your arms and chest, such as fitted t-shirts, button-down shirts, or polo shirts.
 Avoid baggy clothes, skinny jeans, or items like graphic t-shirts or beanie hats.
 These items cause you to look like a perpetual teenager, making it difficult for anyone to take you seriously when it counts.

-I worked with Tanner Guzy to[develop a unique, masculine style](https://edlatimore.com/how-to-become-more-physically-attractive-to-women/) that enhances my attractiveness but also fits my body. \\
+I worked with Tanner Guzy to [develop a unique, masculine style](https://edlatimore.com/how-to-become-more-physically-attractive-to-women/) that enhances my attractiveness but also fits my body.

 ## Be mindful of your nonverbal communication